lmarzen/blog/content/blog/is-software-engineering-real-engineering/index.md

 - NASA's Mars Climate Orbiter: A conversion error caused the spacecraft to enter orbit to low and burn up in the Martian atmosphere.
 Cost: $193.1 million.

-- Northeast Blackout of 2003: Power outage resulting from a race condition in monitoring software.
+- Northeast Blackout of 2003: Power outage spanning the Northeastern United States and Southeastern Canada which resulted from a race condition in monitoring software.
 Lasted 4 days, 55 million people affected, ~100 deaths.

 You get the point.
 If for whatever reason you enjoy reading about catastrophic software bugs, a substantial list of them can be found on [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_software_bugs).